 - Customer “interface” providers (like the ones who manage our chat service)

 - Government authorities (like financial intelligence units, etc.)

 - Partner financial institutions (correspondent banks, etc.)

 - Companies that do advertising for us (but we won’t share identifiable personal data with third parties for their own direct marketing unless you give us permission, and you can opt out any time).

-- Certain authorities that detect and prevent terrorism (including authorities outside the UK if one of your payments is processed through a worldwide payment system).
+- Certain authorities that detect and prevent terrorism (including foreign authorities if your payments are processed through a cross border payment systems).

 - Anyone who you give us explicit permission to share it with.

 We’ll also share it to comply with the law; to enforce our Terms and Conditions or other agreements; or to protect the rights, property or safety of us, our customers or others.

 We keep your data as long as you are using SnapSwap services, and for 5 years after that to comply with the law.
 In some circumstances, like cases of anti-money laundering or fraud, we may keep data longer if we need to and/or the law says we have to.

 - Access the personal data we hold about you, or to get a copy of it.

 - Make us correct inaccurate data.

 - Ask us to delete, “block” or suppress your data, though for legal reasons we might not always be able to do it.